cproctor/unfold_studio/documentation/user_guide/ink.rst

         // exits; doesn't need a "return point" as if you leave, you go elsewhere ...

+.. _advanced_state_tracking:

-Part 5: Advanced State Tracking
+Advanced State Tracking
 ===============================

 Games with lots of interaction can get very complex, very quickly and